 - Next add 2 cups of Monterey jack cheese (or Muenster that I swear is what they used in years past).

-- “Secret” seasonings get mixed in–1 packet of dry Lipton Onion Soup Mix (with the dried onions sifted out) and 1 teaspoon each of garlic powder and cumin.
+- “Secret” seasonings get mixed in–2 teaspoons of sifted dry Lipton Onion Soup Mix (leave out the dried onions) and 1 teaspoon each of garlic powder and cumin.

 - Add 2 teaspoons of Worcestershire.

 - Add 1-2 chopped jalapenos, to taste, and 4 green onions, chopped.

 - Mix and pop in the fridge overnight (or at least 2 hours).

 So simple to make and always a crowd pleaser.